 I Donate to Animal Charities

-Thank you for visiting my website.
+I receive a small commission on some of the products and services I recommend on my website, including Doggy Dan’s training programs.
 I donate 10% of my earnings to animal charities.
 You can see a list of the charities I donate to here.

 Very informative and dog caring compassion!
 Ty